-There are no limits to the size of organisation which may apply for a Wessex Water Community Fund grant.
-However, if an applicant organisation has more than 12 months of its annual expenditure in unrestricted reserves then its application will be considered a lower priority for funding.
-If the applicant’s organisation is holding significant financial reserves the applicant will need to make it clear why these reserves cannot be used to cover the cost of the activity.
+We do not normally fund organisations which hold more than 12 months of annual expenditure in unrestricted reserves.
+If your organisation is holding significant reserves, please make clear why these reserves cannot be used to cover the cost of the activity.

 Organisations that can apply: